OpenFutbol/chicago-neighborhood-soccer/README.md

 ## Mission
-Our mission is to make pickup soccer accessible and inclusive, while providing the best pickup soccer in the neighborhood by organizing communities and uniting players from different walks of life.
+Our mission is to provide an accessible and inclusive community driven by a common love of the game.
+Together, we provide the best pick-up soccer in the neighborhood by organizing communities and uniting players from different walks of life.

 ## Vision